Coronavirus and the health of the body politic

 Charles Rasmussen of Tremont writes in the MDI Islander, comparing his healthcare covered by the VA to a friend’s care “covered” by private health insurance: “…And it was truly wonderful to later receive an itemized list of all the costs incurred for my treatment with “Paid in Full” at the bottom of the page.
 Thank you, dear taxpayers of America.
 You didn’t even notice the expense, any more than you noticed what you spent to send me off long ago to a very costly war.”
 And his friend: “His decent healthcare provider insurance covered most of it, but he was left with “out-of-pocket” expenses of $30,000!
 For tests.
 Tests that he didn’t actually need.
 It’s like if the fire department came to your house on a false alarm and then gave you a $30,000 dollar bill for informing you that your house wasn’t on fire.
 That is deplorable.”
 Read the full letter, including his reference to Coronavirus HERE.

 Medicare Care for all is fiscally viable and necessary

-Jessica LaMontagne of Dover NH explains her view about how a public option could be the start of a voluntary transition to Medicare for All.
-She responds to another Letter to the Editor which was previously published in SeaCoast Online and shared on our website.
+Jessica LaMontagne of Dover, New Hampshire, explains her view about how a public option could be the start of a voluntary transition to Medicare for All.
+She responds to another letter to the editor that was previously published in SeaCoast Online and shared on our website.
 Read her letter HERE.